putterPatcher/deciml_mathematics/README.md

 **Use the *"setpr"* function to set the precision for a calculation (*"getpr"* to check the precision).**

+**Increase the precision value by 2 more than the precision that you want for more accurate calculations**

 ```python
 >>> from deciml_maths import setpr, getpr
 >>> setpr(29)